THISISDINOSAUR/Anatomy/README.md

 ### Racket GUI

-- Fix points printing wrong points (what values does it print?)

 - Fix angle when rendering partial skeletons

 - Add display of position of cursor relative to selected bone